intel-analytics/BigDL-2.x/docs/docs/KerasStyleAPIGuide/Layers/core.md

 **Parameters:**

-* 'constant': The scalar constant to be multiplied.
+* `constant`: The scalar constant to be multiplied.
-* 'input_shape': A shape tuple, not including batch.
+* `inputShape`: A shape tuple, not including batch.

 **Scala example:**
 ```scala